-Most chronic pain can be divided into four broad categories:
+Most chronic pain can be divided into the following broad categories:

-Somatic pain refers to pain that comes from injuries to the outer body, such as the muscles, ligaments, tendons, joints, skin and soft tissues.
+Somatic pain refers to pain from injuries to the outer body, such as the muscles, ligaments, tendons, joints, skin, and soft tissues.
 This pain is usually sharp or throbbing, depending on the part of the body affected, and is easy to pinpoint.
-Examples of somatic pain include rheumatoid arthritis, osteoporosis, gout, back pain not caused by nerves, pelvic pain from joint instability and tension headaches.
+Examples of somatic pain include rheumatoid arthritis, osteoporosis, gout, back pain not caused by nerves, pelvic pain from joint instability, and tension headaches.

 Sensory hypersensitivity is pain without identifiable nerve or tissue damage, existing without any known physical or psychological cause.
 In people with sensory hypersensitivity, there is an exaggerated immune response to external stimuli.
 Research suggests that the pain associated with fibromyalgia — an example of sensory hypersensitivity — is caused by a malfunction in the way the body processes pain.
-This malfunction results in a hypersensitivity to stimuli that are not normally painful as well as intense, unpleasant responses to things that affect the senses.
+This malfunction results in a hypersensitivity to stimuli that are not normally painful and intense, unpleasant responses to things that affect the senses.